-- 1) Visit the Career Center website regularly: go.lclark.edu/career_center.
-The Career Center offers current, local, national, and international internships searchable by area of interest through Handshake: https://lclark.joinhandshake.com/.
-New listings are posted daily. - 2) Contact prospective internship sites directly.
+- 1. Visit the Career Center website regularly: go.lclark.edu/career_center.
+The Career Center offers current local, national, and international internships searchable by area of interest through Handshake: https://lclark.joinhandshake.com/.
+New listings are reviewed and posted daily.

+- 2. Contact prospective internship sites directly.
 Internships, like many jobs, are not always posted.
-For ideas about who to contact, look at the following directories located in the Career Center: - Master Lists: A guide to Northwest Media, Marketing and Creative Services - The Business Journal: Book of Lists - Internships with America's Top Companies - The Big Green Internship Book (Internships and Summer Jobs for the Environment) - Internships in International Affairs - Yale Daily News Guide to Internships - The Princeton Review: The Internship Bible - Directory of Internships in Youth Development
+For ideas about who to contact, look at the following directories located in the Career Center:

+- Master Lists: A guide to Northwest Media, Marketing and Creative Services Additionally, Watzek Library has resources, including:

+- The Human Internship Book

+- The Media Internship Book

+- The History Internship Book

+- National Directory of Arts Internships